acanbay/apricot/README.md

 Voltage             # Gun voltage (V)
 ```

-Then the egun is created with the ElectronGun class in the Gun library:
+Then the egun is created with the **ElectronGun** class in the **Gun** module:
 ```py
 egun = ElectronGun(r_Cathode, Temperature, Voltage)
 ```

-Finally, the egun's GenerateBeam function is called.
+Finally, the egun's GenerateBeam method is called.
 ```py
 egun.GenerateBeam(NumberOfParticles)
 ```

-The function will return the generated beam object as return value.
+The method will return the generated beam object as return value.

 ## 2. Beamline Elements
 APRICOT currently has **Drift Tube**, **Quadrupole Magnet**, **Dipole Magnet** and **Solenoid** beamline components.
 In addition to these, it also allows the production of **lattice**.